 Denying that pornography is an enormous problem in our culture is a Quixotic task.
 Yet, some professing Christians pick up their cracking, splintering lances, and do battle with the claim that Christians, especially men, should be extra wary about pornography.
 Accusations that we’re making a mountain out of mole-hill, we’re promoting patriarchy, and that we need to grow up are mouthed; they accuse those of us who are concerned about pornography of turning sexuality into a shameful thing shrouded in legalistic demands that oppresses women.

 Before tackling the charges of legalism, the problem of pornography needs to be elucidated.
 Or rather, the problem of pornography need to be elucidated again.
 The research is overwhelming, and many organizations, Christian and secular, have compiled and released the research that reveals the ubiquitousness of porn, the incredible ease with which it’s available, and its ravages within our society.

 The website Covenant Eyes cites statistics that reveal that 79% of men ages 18-30 view pornography on a monthly basis; 67% of men ages 31-49 years old view pornography on a monthly basis.
 Change it to a weekly basis, and 63% of men ages 18-30 report to having viewed pornography.
 70% of unmarried men report that they regularly consume pornography; 55% of married men report that they regularly consume pornography.

 I could cite depressing and scary statistic after statistic, and I encourage you to avail yourself of the free e-book offered by Covenant Eyes (you can do so by clicking here).
-The unassailable fact is that pornography is already an enormous problem; our young men (and our middle-aged and old men) are overwhelming being trapped in a spiritual and physical prison of their own lust by a media-savvy industry that is available on the devices that rarely leave their grasp.
+The unassailable fact is that pornography is already an enormous problem; our young men (and our middle-aged and old men) are overwhelmingly being trapped in a spiritual and physical prison of their own lust by a media-savvy industry that is available on the devices that rarely leave their grasp.
 And, apart from God’s grace, it’s a problem that is probably only going to worsen.